InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.0 BETA.md

 For example:  <br />

 `/ads?auditStart=2018-06-05T17:51:54Z`

 <br />
-**POST:** submits a single ad.
+<strong>POST:</strong> submits a single ad.
 The body must contain a only an Ad object (and its children).
 Returns a collection of ads containing the ad submitted, including any fields or child objects provided by the exchange.
 This response may be sparse at the exchange's discretion (see "API conventions").</td>
   </tr>
   <tr>
     <td>{baseUrl}/bidder/{bidderId}/ads/{id}</td>
     <td>GET, PUT, PATCH</td>
-    <td>**GET:** Returns a collection of ads resource containing a single ad in its entirety. <br />
+    <td><strong>GET:</strong> Returns a collection of ads resource containing a single ad in its entirety. <br />
-**PUT:** replaces the ad object in its' entirety, and returns a collection of ads containing the specified ad, including any fields or child objects provided by the exchange.
+<strong>PUT:</strong> replaces the ad object in its' entirety, and returns a collection of ads containing the specified ad, including any fields or child objects provided by the exchange.
 This response may be sparse at the exchange's discretion (see "API conventions"). <br />
-**PATCH:** replaces only the specified fields, and returns a collection of ads containing the specified ad, including any fields or child objects provided by the exchange.
+<strong>PATCH:</strong> replaces only the specified fields, and returns a collection of ads containing the specified ad, including any fields or child objects provided by the exchange.
 This response may be sparse at the exchange's discretion (see "API conventions").</td>
   </tr>
 </table>